apache/mesos/docs/configuration.md

 different than <code>local</code>, the ACLs contents will be ignored.
 <p/>
-See the ACLs protobuf in authorizer.proto for the expected format.
+See the ACLs protobuf in acls.proto for the expected format.
 <p/>
 Example:
 <pre><code>{